NetApp Storage Systems

 The snmp.san.enable option should be enabled for SNMP queries on objects of block/SAN storage group to work correctly in C-Mode NetApp.

 In C-Mode, NetApp snmp.san.enable option is disabled by default.
-In order to get SAN storage information using SNMP, said option need to be enabled by using the “set d -c off;option snmp.san.enable on” command.
+To obtain SAN storage information using SNMP, this option needs to be enabled by using the set d -c off;option snmp.san.enable on command.

 Limitations for SNMP access